 Precipitation and runoff events during the deployment period led to expected increases in stage, which thus influenced the values of turbidity, pH, specific conductance, and TDS.
-As average ambient air temperatures decreased as fall progressed there were correspondingly cooler water temperatures, which in turn increased the amount of dissolved oxygen in the water.

-During this deployment period the median water temperature at the Leary's Brook station was 2.22°C.
+During this deployment period the median water temperature at the Leary's Brook station was 0.79°C.

-The median pH value for Leary's Brook Station was 6.82 (pH units).
+The median pH value for Leary's Brook Station was 6.50 (pH units).
 The pH level generally decreases slightly at this station during rainfall events and increases during dry periods.